multimeric/AmplifyCountDirective/README.md

 Instead you have to return a query template which will run a single API call.
 This means that it can't count the number of items in a table, because this requires multiple successive `Scan` calls to the DynamoDB table.
 This is a bit unfortunate, because VTL resolvers are much faster, but that's just the way it is.

+### Why didn't you nest the count resolver inside the listFoo query?

+If you try to access `listFoo{ count }`, it will fire off a resolver for `listFoo`, which isn't actually needed when you are counting table entries, so this would be a waste.
+This option is therefore more efficient.

 ### Can I help with this?